212 Old York Road,

 5 people favorited this theater

 Built in 1913 this was originally known as the Jenkintown Auditorium and was designed by architect Albert F. Schenck.
 In 1925 the theatre was remodeled by Philadelphia architect William H. Lee, it was outfitted to show silent films and renamed the Embassy Theatre.

 In 1936, both the exterior and interior was remodeled to the plans of architect William E. Groben and it was renamed the York Road Theatre, with a seating capacity given as 600.
-In 1940, it had new owners and was renamed the Hiway Theatre.
+In 1940, it was taken over by Warner Bros.
+Circuit Management Corp. and was renamed the Hiway Theatre.
 By 1950, the seating capacity had been slightly reduced to 540.